 - 2 ounces VSOP Cognac, Armagnac, or good California brandy

 - 1 ounce Cointreau

 - 3/4 ounce fresh lemon juice, to taste

 - superfine sugar, for garnish (optional)

-Combine ingredients in a cocktail shaker and fill with ice.
+Combine brandy, Cointreau, and lemon juice in a cocktail shaker and fill with ice.
 Shake well until chilled, about 10 seconds.
 Strain into prepared glass; garnish with a twist of orange or lemon peel, if the urge comes across.